LOYALTY FOR GOOD

 Our hypothesis is that aligning people’s brand loyalty with their desire to do good can:

 - Lead to new insights for building more meaningful relationships, especially with the millennial generation

 - Have a positive impact on the world and get more like-minded partners to join in

 - Bring to light innovative solutions to sustainability challenges, inspire people and lead to the adoption of more sustainable habits

-- In Canada, the generosity of our Aeroplan members, who donated over 500 million miles through the Aeroplan donations program has made a huge difference for charities.
-Miles are being used to help offset travel costs and support projects in communities across the world as well as for raffles to raise money, hotel stays, car rentals and even for merchandise such as a laptops.
-In addition, Aimia offsets 100 percent of all carbon emissions for flights taken by Aeroplan philanthropic partners.
+- In Canada, the generosity of our Aeroplan members, who donated over 700 million miles through the Aeroplan donations program has made a huge difference for charities.
+Miles are being used to help offset travel costs and support projects in communities across the world as well as for hotel stays, car rentals and even raffles to raise money and merchandise such as laptops.
+In addition, Aimia offsets 100 percent of all carbon emissions for flights taken by its core Aeroplan philanthropic partners.

-- Aeroplan was the first partner of a startup called Higher Ed Points Inc. The goal is to take some of the pressure off paying for post-secondary education by allowing consumers to use the points they have sitting in loyalty accounts to contribute to university or college tuition for themselves or for someone they know.
+- Aeroplan was the first partner of a startup called Higher Ed Points Inc. The goal is to take some of the pressure off paying for post-secondary education by allowing consumers to use Aeroplan Miles and other loyalty points to contribute to university or college tuition for themselves or for someone they know.